 The various stakeholders agree that the key problems are:- Excessive municipal use: Simply put, Gauteng municipalities are withdrawing too much of their supplied water.
 This practice leads to a supply-side problem that Rand Water say is impossible to address as they are extracting all the water that their use license allows.

-- Supply constraints: South Africa is a water scarce country, and the water use licenses it issues have strict controls for how much water can extracted.
+- Supply constraints: South Africa is a water-scarce country, and the water use licenses it issues have strict controls for how much water can be extracted.
 Rand Water is operating at full capacity and the excessive withdrawal by municipalities cannot be rectified by Bulk Water Suppliers.

 What do the restrictions mean